Explicit AI — Agile Development Assistant

 http://localhost:1234)

-- Install this extension
+- Install the extension from VS Code marketplace

 - Open the Explicit AI sidebar from the activity bar